 Employers will want to learn about your competencies, education and work experience in order to decide if you can do the job.

 They may also be interested to know the Canadian equivalency of the education that you acquired abroad.

 A credential assessment agency can assess your educational credentials for a fee.
 You may include this information in your résumé or curriculum vitæ (CV).

 Contact the post-secondary schools you are interested in to find out what kind of education assessment they require and accept.

-Many schools will assess your educational if you intend to apply to study there.
+Many schools will assess your education if you intend to apply to study there.

 Credential assessment will help you:

 - see whether your credentials are equivalent to the standards set for Canadian workers

 - determine whether you need more training, education or Canadian work experience

 - understand the types of jobs for which you might be qualified